helenzhou6/FAC-Notes/weekFive.md

 _Resource:_ [_approach 2_](https://github.com/foundersandcoders/error-handling-workshop/blob/master/docs/approach_2.md)

 * Use `try` and `catch` for synchronous code (such as logic based code), since only the `callback` method can be used for asynchronous code (you could try using `try` and `catch` for API calls etc except the `catch` part of the code will run before the API call response is received)
+* The function(s) you are trying to test within the `try` block that you have writtin could `throw` an error - using `throw new TypeError("message");` (or with callbacks use `callback(new TypeError("message"))`) - but some functions (or the JS interpreter) can throw errors by default (look into the documentation - for example some functions throw a syntax error if `typeof` input is incorrect).
+* The **exception** is raised and an error object is passed, the thrown error will stop further execution of the code and instead go up the stack until it finds the closest `catch` and run that instead.

 > *   Throwing
 >     *   During runtime, errors can be thrown in our application unexpectedly by computations acting on faulty computations produced earlier (like the first example above).
 We can also manually throw errors ourselves by using the [`throw`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/throw) keyword.
 This will immediately terminate the application, unless there is a [`catch`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) block in the call stack.
 > *   Catching